- Vendor List

-PLEASE NOTE: The event IS juried, which means that we accept all applications, then a jury of 8-12 local creatives selects the strongest and most unique in each product category to participate in the event.
+PLEASE NOTE: The event IS juried, which means that we accept all applications in the 6-week application window, then a jury of 8-12 local creatives selects the strongest and most unique in each product category to participate in the event.
 There is a different pool of applicants for every single event.
 There are also different jury members for every single event, so results always vary to keep the event fresh.
 Please understand that your participation in past Handicraft Exchange events DOES NOT guarantee you a spot in every future event.
 Please also understand that if you are a vendor at our store, Homespun, this also DOES NOT guarantee you a space in the event.

-If you would like to contribute a small product from your line of work for the raffle we run during the event, you may subtract $10 from the cost of your application.
+SUMMER SHOW ONLY: If you would like to contribute a small product from your line of work for the raffle we run during the event (proceeds to benefit Project Home Indy and Coburn Place), you may subtract $10 from the cost of your application.
 (Item must be at least a $10 retail value.)

 Each Handicraft Exchange show is juried because of limited space and high demand.
 We accept all applications and then sit down and examine them, by category (i.e.; jewelry, bath & body, housewares, stationery, etc.), to determine which are the strongest and most unique product lines and which vendors and products best represent our idea of what the INDIEana Handicraft Exchange was meant to be.

-– A complete application form with the required attachments (correctly sized) and paid application fee ($20), submitted by the due date of Saturday, March 18, 2017, before midnight.
+– A complete application form with the required attachments (correctly sized) and paid application fee ($25), submitted by the due date before midnight.

 – Variety in the images of your work.
 We need to see different pieces.
 Five images of the same product from different angles, or of the same product in five different colors, doesn’t give us much to go on.
 We need to see different products in your line, but one cohesive body of work.
 We also strongly recommend submitting one image of a booth setup from past shows you have participated in.